Gratah/Spanish-Revision-Project/README.md

 # Spanish-Revision-Project

-A lil' project to help y'all with your Spanish
+A project to help with Spanish Learning
+(The code is inside file-load-quiz)